DEEP END. Written and directed by Eubulus Timothy with Carishma Basday, Greg Kriek, Priya Lutchman, Mahendra Raghunath and Soraya Rose-Santos.

 All of which sounds great on paper.
 And I really, really wanted to like this film so much.
 Unfortunately, it just never got off the ground.
 Mediocre acting, bad continuity and a script oozing with patriarchal, sexist attitudes (not done in any ironic way, mind) meant it was an ordeal to watch this through to its very predictable end.

-The continuity was shocking at times, particularly the surf scenes.
+The continuity was shocking at times, notably the surf scenes.
 One minute there’d be glassy, early-morning swells, next thing a mass of midday white water – but all supposedly part of one sequence.
-Off the water was just as bad – in one scene, four people are a car.
-Later on, there are just three of them.

 Bend it …